 If you haven’t spent much time on social media, you may not be familiar with flat runner photos.
 I know I hadn’t seen them before I got more involved in Instagram in the past year.

-When I first saw them, I thought there were silly and self-indulgent; an easy way for pros to give shout-outs to their corporate sponsors.
+When I first saw them, I thought they were silly and self-indulgent; an easy way for pros to give shout-outs to their corporate sponsors.

 But like so many things, my opinion of them changed once I actually tried it.